Georgia – Khulo Valley Heliskiing

 - It is no must, but tipping is a great way to say thank you to all the people – piolet, mechanic, guides, and hospitality staff - who helped to make a spectacular week happen.

-- 7 nights in the cottages (Chalets), all-inclusive (breakfast, packed lunch, post-skiing snacks, a generous dinner)
+- 7 nights in the Hotel Ambassador in double rooms with half board (breakfast, packed lunch on heliskiing days, a generous dinner)

 - 7 days accompanied by a UIAGM certified mountain guide